Effect of Spatial and Temporal Traffic Statistics on the Performance of Wireless Networks: Numerical Evaluation

-In Figure \ref{fig:Pus_EUCC_natu}, we plot the unstable probability ${\mathbf{P}_{\rm{us}}}$ given by \eqref{Pus_E} and \eqref{Pus_U} as functions of the density of users $\lambda_u$ for different PCP parameters and various distributions of arrival rate.
-The arrival rate of packets $\xi_0$ follows a continuous uniform distribution denoted by $U(0, 1)$ or an exponential distribution with mean 0.5.
-The unstable probability in PCP 1 is larger than that in PCP 2 when $\lambda_u<1$, which means the users in PCP 2 are more likely to be served successfully than those in PCP 1.
-This is because when the distribution is PCP 1, the number of users experiencing strong interference will increase drastically which leads to the increase of the unstable probability.
-When the user distribution is PCP 2, the probability that the users experiencing strong interference is smaller and the unstable probability will also be smaller.
-The stability of queue is better when the $\xi_0$ follows an exponential distribution compared to it in $\xi _0 \sim U\left( {0,1} \right)$.
-In particular, when the path loss exponent $\alpha = 2.5$, the interval shown in circle 1 is small, but when the path loss exponent is $\alpha = 4$, the interval shown in circle 2 is bigger.
-Therefore, when the density of users $\lambda_u$ is medium, the stability of queue is not dominated by the distributions of $\xi_0$ but dominated by the path loss exponent.
+In Figure \ref{fig:Pus_EUCC_natu}, we plot the unstable probability ${\mathbf{P}_{\rm{us}}}$ given by \eqref{Pus_E} and \eqref{Pus_U} as functions of user density $\lambda_u$ for different distributions of arrival rate.
+Two different settings of parameters for PCP, named 'PCP 1' and 'PCP 2', are considered.
+The packet arrival rate $\xi_i$ is either uniformly distributed as $\rm{Uni}(0, 1)$ or exponentially distributed as $\rm{Exp}(0.5)$.
+Figure \ref{fig:Pus_EUCC_natu} reveals that the unstable probability in PCP 1 is larger than that in PCP 2.
+We also observe that the unstable probability is smaller when $\xi_i$ is exponentially distributed compared to that when $\xi_i$ is uniformly distributed.
+In particular, when the path loss exponent $\alpha$ increases from 2.5 to 4, the gaps shown in Circle 1 is enlarged to that in Circle 2, indicating that for medium value of the density of users $\lambda_u$, the unstable probability of queues is not dominated by the probability distribution of $\xi_i$, but by the path loss.